Reach-Above/reach-above.github.io/mapathon.md

             id: 'Durham Forest',
             title: 'Durham Forest has some of the best Mountain Biking Trails in Ontario',
             image: './mapathon/BP_Evan.gif',
-            description: 'There are no GPS tracks here, but we love riding the pump track in Uxbridge.
-Check out this fantastic organization building these wicked trails. <a    href="https://durhammountainbiking.ca/">DMBA</a>',
+            description: 'Check out this fantastic organization building these wicked trails. <a href="https://durhammountainbiking.ca/">DMBA</a>',
             location: {
                 center: [-79.07827, 44.04622],
                 zoom: 13.89,